 Georgia Veterans State ParkCordele

-Established as a memorial to U.S. veterans, this park features a museum with aircraft, armored vehicles, uniforms, weapons, medals and other items from the Revolutionary War through the Gulf War.
-The Lake Blackshear Resort and Golf Club is a privately operated conference center with 78 lodge rooms, 10 cottages and a restaurant.
-The SAM Shortline Excursion Train runs through the park on its way from Cordele to Plains, allowing riders to see an antique telephone museum, Habitat for Humanity's Global Village, President Jimmy Carter's boyhood farm and other attractions.
-An 18-hole golf course and pro shop, along with 8,600-acre Lake Blackshear, make this one of Georgia's most popular state park.
+Established as a memorial to U.S. veterans, this park features a museum with aircraft, armored vehicles, uniforms, weapons, medals, and other items from the Revolutionary War through the Gulf War.
+The SAM Shortline Excursion Train runs through the park on its way from Cordele to Plains, allowing riders to see an antique telephone museum, Habitat for Humanity's Global Village, President Jimmy Carter's boyhood farm, and other attractions.

 A.H.
 Stephens Historic ParkCrawfordville

-This site combines the recreational fun of a state park with the educational resources of a historic site.
 Named after the vice president of the Confederacy and governor of Georgia, A.H.
-Stephens State Historic Park features a Confederate museum with one of the finest collections of Civil War artifacts in Georgia, including uniforms and documents.
-Stephens' home, Liberty Hall, is renovated to its 1875 style, fully furnished and open for tours.
-Beautiful outdoor facilities make this park a treat for both nature lovers and history buffs.
-The lakeside group camp is a popular location for large overnight gatherings.
+Stephens State Park features a Civil War museum with one of the finest collections of Civil War artifacts in Georgia.
+Stephens’ home, Liberty Hall, is renovated to its 1875 style, fully furnished and open for tours.

 Dahlonega Gold Museum Historic SiteDahlonega